 We will always ensure that the solicitor acting for you has the requisite level of experience to handle your case competently.
 In any event, all work will be supervised by a Partner, being the most senior member of the team allocated to you.

-If we have provided you with a fee range, rather than a fixed fee quote, or if we do additional work for you which is outside a fixed fee quote, please note that our hourly rates (exclusive of VAT) for each type of solicitor or other team member who may be involved in your transaction, are as follows:
+If we have provided you with a fee range, rather than a fixed fee quote, or if we do additional work for you which is outside a fixed fee quote, please note that our hourly rates for each type of solicitor or other team member who may be involved in your transaction, are as follows:

 If we need to rely on our hourly rates, we will endeavour to provide you with an estimate of the time that each member of the team is likely to take in order to conclude your case.